chandanyuva/Trending-movies-app/README.md

 This data is rendered using inside the section with class name "trending" in the main app.

-# Setps to run locally
+# Steps to run locally

 1. First run the npm script inside /server folder "initialize_DB" to create a sqlite db file if not present
 2. now run the inside the same /server folder "start" script
 3. finally start the front end in / (root of project) using npm "dev" script